Sung-Huan/ANNOgesic/docs/source/test_case.rst

     $ ls ANNOgesic/output/annotation_transfer/
     chromosome.NC_test.1.final.embl  chromosome.test_case2.final.embl  NC_test.1.gff  ratt_log.txt  test_case2.gff

-In ``ANNOgesic/output/target/annotation``, you can find ptt, rnt and gff files.
-In ``ANNOgesic/output/annotation_transfer``, you can find the results of `RATT <http://ratt.sourceforge.net/>`_. ``chromosome.NC_test.1.final.embl`` and ``chromosome.test_case2.final.embl`` are generated by `RATT <http://ratt.sourceforge.net/>`_.
-Gff files are transferred from these embl files.
+In ``ANNOgesic/output/target/annotation``, we can find ptt, rnt and gff files.
+In ``ANNOgesic/output/annotation_transfer``, we can find the output of `RATT <http://ratt.sourceforge.net/>`_.

 TSS and processing site prediction and optimization
 -----------------

-Now we already knew how to update the genome fasta and annotation files.
-In order to go through the following subcommands, we need to reorganize our data.
+Now we already saw how to update genome fasta and annotation files.
+In order to go through following subcommands, we need to reorganize our data.
-First, we remove the fake files that we tested from previous subcommands.
+First, we remove the fake files for testing the previous subcommands.

 ::
     $ rm ANNOgesic/output/target/annotation/*
       rm ANNOgesic/output/target/fasta/*

-Then put the correct files that we used as reference before into ``ANNOgesic/output/target``.
+Then put the correct files that we used as references before into ``ANNOgesic/output/target``.

 ::
     $ mv ANNOgesic/input/reference/annotation/* ANNOgesic/output/target/annotation/
       mv ANNOgesic/input/reference/fasta/* ANNOgesic/output/target/fasta/

-Before running the subcommands, we need to setup our libraries as a correct format.
+Before running following subcommands, we need to setup our libraries as a correct format.

 ::